 SAS analyzes operational data to optimize development and delivery of its products and services to customers.
 The efficiency chart below highlights a sustainable trend of decreasing energy growth against increasing revenues.

-In 2014, SAS' revenue increased, but its energy use decreased, making services more energy efficient for customers.
+In 2015, SAS' revenue increased, while overall energy use remained flat, making services more energy-efficient for customers.